If you’ve recently received a ticket, you’re likely wondering: How do demerit points work in Ontario?

 Any of the above can result in your auto insurance rising significantly.

-Not all traffic tickets will land you demerit points.
-That is the good news.
-The bad news is they will still result in a fine.
+Not all traffic tickets increase insurance rates or have demerit points.
+The bad news is that they will still result in a fine.
 Tickets with no points are typically minor offences.
 Here's how you can be affected:

-The number of demerit points you’ll receive for speeding will depend on how fast you were caught going.
+The number of demerit points you’ll receive for number of demerit points you’ll receive for speeding will depend on how fast you were caught going.

 Here is a list of how they are assigned for speeding:

-We all know that driving impaired, and texting and driving in particular, are a huge issue on roads today.
+We all know that driving impaired, and texting and driving in particular, are huge issues on roads today.
 Depending on the conviction, your demerit points will be affected by:

-Novice drivers with a G1, G2, M1 or M2 are not subject to demerit points for distracted driving, but they will face fines, a licence suspension or cancellation.
+Novice drivers with a G1, G2, M1 or M2 are not subject to demerit points for distracted driving, but they will face fines, a licence suspension or cancellation, which will impact how much you pay on average for car insurance.

 If you face distracted and careless driving fines, you could see 6 points, fines of up to $2,000 and/or a jail term of six months, and up to a two-year licence suspension.